 Right to access – i.e. to request a copy of your information

 You can request a copy of your information which we hold.
 If you would like a copy of some or all of it, please:

-- email us at firstname.lastname@example.org write to us at Damson and Green Limited, Level 0, 1850 Mill Shaw Lodge Mills, Halifax HX3 9ET;
+email us at firstname.lastname@example.org or write to us at Techbelt Limited, Level 0, 1850 Mill Shaw Lodge Mills, Halifax HX3 9ET;

 Right to correct any mistakes in your information